-It you have toddlers or small children who are able to approach a dog, know that you are responsible for your child.
-Do not let your child run up to a stranger’s dog or a stray dog.
+If you have toddlers or small children who can approach a dog, know that you are responsible for your child.
+Do not let your child run-up to a stranger’s dog or a stray dog.
 You have no idea how that dog will react.
 If your child is a little older (old enough to walk, talk, and understand that even nice dogs can bite), make sure to teach them how to approach a dog and properly pet one.

-Make sure that your child knows to ALWAYS ask the owner of the dog if they can pet the dog before doing so.
-Keep in the back of your mind that even the most well behaved and trained dog will bite if the environment in just right.
+Ensure that your child ALWAYS knows to ask the dog owner if they can pet the dog before doing so.
+Keep in the back of your mind that even the most well-behaved and trained dog will bite if the environment is just right.

 By asking the owner permission to pet his/her dog, they can tell you if the dog doesn’t like his ears touched or doesn’t like to be patted on the head, etc...

-If given permission, tell your child to open is hand, put his fingers together with a flat palm and walk slowly up to the dog with the back of his palm (fingers pointing down), up to the dog.
+If given permission, tell your child to open his hand, put his fingers together with a flat palm, and walk slowly up to the dog with the back of his palm (fingers pointing down), up to the dog.
 No running or jumping and no dangling fingers, they may resemble a snack!
-Once the dog has sniffed or even licked the back of his hand, he can slowly and gently pet the dog’s neck from the top of his head to his back, or even scratch under his cheek.
+Once the dog has sniffed or even licked the back of his hand, he can slowly and gently pet the dog’s neck from the top of his head to his back or even scratch under his cheek.
 Always listen to the owner.
-If the owner says “thank you” or “that’s enough”, be sure to stop.
-Have your child bring his hand slowly back to his side, as a fast or quick jerk may startle the dog.
-If the dog snarls or growls be sure to tell your child to slowly bring his hand back to his side.
+If the owner says “thank you” or “that’s enough,” be sure to stop.
+Have your child bring his hand slowly back to his side, as a fast or quick jerk may startle the dog; if the dog snarls or growls, be sure to tell your child to bring his hand back to his side slowly.

 As I stated earlier, even a good dog may bite if the environment is just right.
 What does this mean?
 I have provided two examples that I made up, but 100% possible.
 Well, Lexi has actually chomped into me during snack time, so that is partially true!